bvalarezo/rootkit/Report.md

 > **Note:** You may only drop processes you have escalated before.

-## Backdoor Account
+## User Hiding
 > **PLEASE NOTE: at most, 1 account can be hidden at a time** The rootkit hides a backdoor account by hijacking the read syscall and truncating parts of the output buffer.

-### Implementation Details
-The module hijacks the system calls open, read, and close.
+The module hijacks the system calls `open`, `read`, and `close`.
 The idea is that when a normal file is opened, all three syscalls will return their regular outputs.
-However, when files such as /etc/passwd and /etc/shadow are being opened, a flag called "erase" is triggered for read syscall to do specific hiding.
+However, when files such as /etc/passwd and /etc/shadow are being opened, a flag called "*erase*" is triggered for the `read` syscall to do specific hiding.

-The flag erase is an enum with the following definition.
+The flag *erase* is an enum with the following definition.

     enum file_content_hide {NONE, PASS_E, SHAD_E} file_content_hide;

-A switch statement is used to determine the content to hide (stored in string variable hidden).
+A switch statement is used to determine the content to hide (stored in string variable `hidden`).

     switch(erase){
         case PASS_E: